Liluoq/global-dominance-of-seasonality-in-shaping-lake-surface-extent-dynamics/README.md

 > This is most likely due to incorrect settings for paths.
 Please make sure the paths are correctly typed. (for Windows, a correct path looks like _`D:\\folder1\\folder2`_)
 2. Error running codes (e.g., `package not exist`, `cannot find file path`, and etc.)
 > This is due to incorrect path mounting in _`devcontainer.json`_, please make sure the file sturcture is like _`your_path\\code\\global_lake_area\\batch_processing\\...`_ and _`your_path\\data\\global_lake_area\\area_csvs`_.
 In the _`devcontainer.json`_ file, please make sure that the _`your_path\\code`_ and the _`your_path\\data`_ folders are used.
+3. Kernel crash errors and other messages with keywords like "free", "mem", and etc.
+> This is because the user's RAM does not meet the requirement of running the script.
+Please try using another high-performance computer with at least 64GB RAM installed.
+However, on Windows 11, this issues may be caused by the default limitation on memory use os WSL2-based docker.
+If in that case, please refer to the guidance [here](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#wslconfig) and [here](https://forums.docker.com/t/increase-container-memory-usage-limit/139437) to set up the _`.wslconfig`_ file to allocate at least 64GB RAM to docker.
 ---
 ---
 ---